NOIRLab Non-Harassment Policy Statement

 - focus on the community goals of the meeting, not merely individual goals.

-Attendees are requested to not share the meeting access information and credentials with non-registered attendees and are required to ask for explicit consent from the speaker and SOC Chair prior to publishing presentations or commentary externally (e.g in scientific publications, social media or conference websites).
+Attendees are requested to not share the meeting access information and credentials with non-registered attendees and are required to ask for explicit consent from the speaker and Scientific Organizing Committee (SOC) Chair prior to publishing presentations or commentary externally (e.g in scientific publications, social media or conference websites).

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the meeting SOC.
 All complaints will be reviewed and investigated promptly and fairly.
 The SOC is obligated to respect the privacy and security of the reporter of any incident.